krilen/python_utb_python_react/python_api/README.md

 A simple API with 2 routes

-- List the movies in the db ".../movies" using a GET mothod
+- List the movies in the db ".../movies" using a GET method
 - Add a movie to the db ".../add_movie" using a POST method with the JSON body '{"title": "<insert_move_title>", "rating": <insert_rating>}'
   ex: {"title": "Avengers", "rating": 4}